General Electric Cutting Dividend in Half -- 3rd Update

 Mr. Flannery compared his first 100 days as CEO to his previous role running GE's health-care division.
 There was pressure to sell that unit when he arrived as CEO in 2014, but he found a way to fix the unit's problems while still keeping open the option to unload it.

 The 30-year GE veteran said he is building a leadership team of "fresh eyes and people with institutional memory."
-GE will simplify the financial metrics it reports, focusing less on driving revenue growth and more on free cash flow.
-The company also is revamping compensation for senior executives, lowering the cash portion and giving 50% of their pay in equity.
+Since he took over he has made several management changes.
+He appointed a new finance chief and head of GE Power, and two GE veterans, the head of marketing and the top international executive, recently announced their departures.
+On Monday, Mr. Flannery said he is revamping compensation for senior executives, lowering the cash portion and giving 50% of their pay in equity.

 In addition to shedding its century-old transportation and lighting businesses, Mr. Flannery said the company would look to sell its stake in Baker Hughes, an oil-field-services provider.
-GE owns about 65% of the company, which has a market value of about $40 billion, after merging its oil-and-gas unit into the business.
-Shares of Baker Hughes fell 2% Monday afternoon.
+GE owns about two-thirds of the company, which has a market value of about $40 billion.
+Shares of Baker Hughes fell 3.2% on Monday.

 GE also unveiled a restructuring of its board of directors, saying it would reduce its membership to 12 people, including three new members.
 GE currently has 18 directors, including Mr. Flannery and Ed Garden, a co-founder of activist Trian Fund Management, which is a large GE investor.

 The new quarterly dividend will be 12 cents a share, down from 24 cents a share.
-The change will be effective the next time a dividend is declared, which is expected to be in December.
-GE would reduce the payment from $8.4 billion to $4.2 billion, or a dividend yield of about 2.3%.
+GE would reduce the payment from $8.4 billion to $4.2 billion, or a dividend yield of about 2.5% based on Monday's close.

 The industrial giant is one of the biggest dividend payers in the U.S., but it has struggled to generate profits and cash flow from its industrial operations in recent years to cover the payout.